-You’ve a Windows 10 PC that shows BSOD error 0xf4 (0x000000F4) every time it wake ups from the Sleep Mode.
+You have a Windows 10 PC that shows BSOD error 0xf4 (0x000000F4) every time it wakes ups from the Sleep Mode.
 Curious to know why do you get this error while resuming your session?
 We’re here to help you.

 Restore Default Power Plan